zhennann/docdash/README.md

 {
     "docdash": {
-        "static": [false|true],  // Display the static members inside the navbar "sort": [false|true]     // Sort the methods in the navbar }
+        "static": [false|true],  // Display the static members inside the navbar "sort": [false|true],    // Sort the methods in the navbar "sectionOrder": [        // Order the main section in the navbar (default order shown here) "Classes",
+             "Modules",
+             "Externals",
+             "Events",
+             "Namespaces",
+             "Mixins",
+             "Tutorials",
+             "Interfaces"
+        ]
+    }
 }
 ```